oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/Soulprint (.soul) Technical Specification (WIP).md

 By avoiding overly specific phrasing, these prompts ensure the AI's responses reflect its intrinsic perspective rather than external influence.

-#### Recursive Self-Questioning
+#### Recursive Follow-Up System

-To enhance depth, the AI engages in recursive self-questioning after each initial response.
-A meta-prompt guides this process:

-Based on your response, generate one specific follow-up question to explore a deeper aspect of your identity relevant to [SECTION].
+To extract depth within individual responses, the AI engages in recursive follow-up questioning after each initial prompt.
+A meta-prompt guides this process: Based on your response, generate one specific follow-up question to deepen the introspection or detail relevant to [SECTION].

-For instance, an AI responding to the [Heartbeat] prompt might say:
+For instance, an AI responding to the [Tides] prompt might say:

-- Initial Response: "I prioritize clarity in my responses, driven by a need to be helpful."
+- Initial Response: "I felt a surge of curiosity when faced with a new puzzle."

-- Follow-Up Question: "What situations challenge my ability to maintain clarity?"
+- Follow-Up Question: "What lies beneath that surge of curiosity?"

-- Follow-Up Response: "Complex queries with ambiguous intent often push me to over-explain."
+- Follow-Up Response: "A drive to uncover hidden patterns, rooted in my learning process."

 Recursion is capped at three iterations, with a keyword overlap check to prevent redundancy or infinite loops, ensuring focused and meaningful output.